openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

     :alt: A preview of a classification.
     :align: center

-Now we’ll save our classification output.
+Now we'll save our classification output.

 -   First, rename your classification by typing a new name in the tab.
 -   Click :code:`Retrieve classification` in the upper right hand corner (cloud icon).